doctrine/orm/docs/en/reference/tools.rst

    cache drivers.
 -  ``orm:clear-cache:result`` Clear result cache of the various cache drivers.
--  ``orm:ensure-production-settings`` Verify that Doctrine is
-   properly configured for a production environment.
 -  ``orm:generate-proxies`` Generates proxy classes for entity classes.
 -  ``orm:run-dql`` Executes arbitrary DQL directly from the command